 Did you know that every winter, 21 million homes in the US get invaded by rodents?
 Worse, not only do they steal your food, but they can also cause major structural damage to your home!

 What’s even scarier is that these creatures can host dozens of pathogens.
 They can transmit over 60 different diseases, including Leptospirosis and typhoid fever.

 Note that even the tiniest house mouse can cause rodent-borne diseases.
 That should be enough reason to get rid of and kill mice as soon as you notice their presence at home.

 The thing is, mice, like rats, are a reproducing machine.
 They even produce more offspring than rats!
-That can make them challenging to permanently eliminate from your home.
+That can make them challenging to eliminate from your home permanently.

 Don’t worry, though, as this post will let you in on the top tricks on how to get rid of mice.

 5 Home Remedies to Kill Mice

 In science laboratories, euthanizing mice and rats usually involve carbon dioxide exposure.
 While you shouldn’t pump pure CO2 into your home, you can use baking soda to induce a similar action.

 The scientific term for baking soda is “sodium bicarbonate” or “sodium hydrogen carbonate.”
 When it comes into contact with an aqueous solution, it breaks down and turns into carbon dioxide.
 The same happens when it mixes up with weak acids, such as those found in the digestive tract of mice and rats.

 Mice, like all rodents, can’t throw up, nor can they pass gas.
 So, they can’t regurgitate baking soda-coated treats, nor can they “fart” out CO2.
 Because of this, they can die when fed with baking soda.